How to download and install Firefox on Windows

 - If you use Microsoft Internet Explorer or Microsoft Edge, a notification bar will appear at the bottom of the page with the options to run the installer or save the file to your computer.
 Click to start the process.

 button.
-The Firefox download page will automatically offer you the best available version of Firefox for your computer.
+The Firefox download page automatically offers you the best available version of Firefox for your computer.
+For example, if you have a 64-bit version of Windows, you are offered the 64-bit version of Firefox (details

 - In other browsers, you may need to first save the Firefox installer to your computer, then open the file you downloaded.